qubole/hive3-apache-jdbc/README.md

 # hive-apache-jdbc

-Fat jar with JDBC driver for Apache Hive.
+Hive JDBC jar in tempto framework in Presto.

-Build for Hive version 0.13.1
+Build for Hive version 3.1.1